Benin

 There has been at least one case of aggravated sentencing in Benin where a person’s HIV-positive status has been used to elevate the seriousness of the offence.
 There have been no other known documented HIV criminalisation cases in Benin.

 In November 2020, UNDP held a workshop in Cotonou, Benin, during which experts shared scientific data and information on the role of the criminal law in the response to HIV, with particular reference to the Expert Consensus Statement.
 The workshop was aimed at supporting local stakeholders in Francophone Africa, and particularly Benin, to determine the appropriate response to the HIV epidemic.
-During this meeting, the Executive Secretary of the National Council for the Fight against AIDS (CNLS), Tuberculosis and Hepatitis, Melchior Aïssi, acknowledged that the government wished to “humanise” the approach to HIV/AIDS in the country, as the current law perpetuates stigmatisation and discrimination.
+During this meeting, the Executive Secretary of the National Council for the Fight against AIDS (CNLS), Tuberculosis and Hepatitis, Melchior Aïssi, acknowledged that the government wished to “humanise” the approach to HIV/AIDS in the country, as the current law perpetuated stigmatisation and discrimination.
+The workshop thus laid important groundwork for the legislative changes that have since narrowed the scope of HIV criminalisation in Benin.

 Laws